mokdevel/DarcMods/DarcMissions/docs/P_LOOT.md

 ```

 ### Loot box
 The loot box (vehicle, box, ..) needs to have certain components available for them to work.
+Please see [this](#define-a-new-loot-box).
 - Vehicles : Typically works.
 - Box : The default arsenal boxes are not supported and you will need to use special ones.
 Currently supported values:
 ```